 It is also likely that, at any given time, there are also many women staying in 'hidden', informal and marginalised homeless accommodation situations.
 Crisis' interviews with homeless women found an alarming number engaging in unwanted sexual liaisons in order to secure accommodation, such as prostitution or going back to old, potentially abusive, partners.

 People come to the UK for a whole range of reasons, some to make a better life for themselves; some to earn money to send back home; and some to escape countries where they have experienced violence, torture, rape, or loss of family members.

 Whilst the vast majority will not become homeless, migrants, refugees and asylum seekers are particularly vulnerable to homelessness.
 This is due to a range of factors, both personal and structural, including a lack of support networks, such as friends and family, to turn to in a time of crisis; difficulties with language and a lack of familiarity with the British system and not being entitled to benefits and services.

 Refugees and asylum seekers who have experienced torture or war are known to have high rates of mental disorder.
-Refugees from the war-torn East African country of Eritrea now represent 2% of those sleeping rough on the streets of London.
+Refugees from the war-torn East African countries of Eritrea and Somalia now represent 2 per cent of those sleeping rough on the streets of London.